JoeHamed/Dimensionality-Reduction-Python-/README.md

 - Visualization of decision boundaries on both training and test sets.

 ## Dataset
-The dataset used is Wine.csv, which contains:
+- The dataset used is `Wine.csv`, which contains:
-Features: Chemical properties of wine.
+  - Features: Chemical properties of wine.
-Labels: Wine categories (target variable).
+  - Labels: Wine categories (target variable).
-Dataset structure:
+- Dataset structure:
-Independent variables: Columns 0 to -2.
+  - Independent variables: Columns 0 to -2.
-Dependent variable: Last column.
+  - Dependent variable: Last column.

 ## Techniques
 ### 1. Principal Component Analysis (PCA)